diffblue/cbmc/COMPILING.md

    cmake --build build
    ```

+If compiling with cmake Ninja generator (`cmake -G Ninja`), the extra step
+`cmake --build build --target cudd-make` may be necessary between step 1 and 2
+because of a problem in the tracking of dependencies.

 ## Use BDDs for guards

 There are two implementation for symex guards.
 The default one uses the